fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand-and-campaign.md

 To proceed with enabling Teams users with SMS capabilities, the following must be provisioned:

-- Users must have entitlement to the Microsoft 365 Phone System app (by either Microsoft 365 E5 or Microsoft Teams Phone Standard license) and a Microsoft 365 Calling Plan entitlement (Domestic, domestic and international, or Pay-As-You-Go).
-Funding for usage is supported either with prepaid Communication Credits using a Microsoft Online Subsription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
+- Users must have entitlement to the Microsoft 365 Phone System app (by either Microsoft 365 E5 or Microsoft Teams Phone Standard license) and a Microsoft 365 Calling Plan entitlement
+  - Domestic
+  - Domestic and international, or
+  - Pay-As-You-Go
+- Funding for usage is supported either with prepaid Communication Credits using a Microsoft Online Subsription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
 For more information, see the article [Microsoft Calling Plan Overview](calling-plan-overview.md).
-- Administrators must have one of the following RBAC roles assigned: Teams Administrator, Teams Communications Administrator, Teams Telephony Administrator & Global Admin
+- Administrators must have one of the following RBAC roles assigned:
+  - Teams Administrator
+  - Teams Communications Administrator
+  - Teams Telephony Administrator, or
+  - Global Admin
 - Tenant billing mechanism must be in place for SMS consumption overages, either post-paid billing through Microsoft Customer Agreement, or pre-paid Communication Credits through Microsoft Online Subscription Agreement.

 Ensure fundamental understanding of the purpose for a Brand and Campaign, as described in the article, [Learn about SMS Texting in Teams](sms-overview.md)